Skip to main content

 • Perfect hashing: FKS two-level scheme with pluggable base hash functions

-This work shares DNA with my oblivious computing research: make mathematical structure explicit in the type system.
+This work shares DNA with my oblivious computing research.
+The common thread is making mathematical structure explicit in the type system.
 Just as Bernoulli types enforce privacy invariants algebraically, algebraic hashing enforces compositional invariants through group theory.
+Same philosophy, different domain.

 Discussion